loissascha/loissascha/README.md

 ---

-### 🧩 What you'll find here

-A mix of:

-- Go backends and small systems
-- Desktop apps (Wails, sometimes Electron in the past)
-- CLI tools
-- Experiments that turned into actual projects

----

-### 🧪 Current interests
+### Current interests

 - Go as a primary language
 - Linux as the main platform
-- Local-first tools
-- Developer experience without unnecessary layers
+- learning some system programming with C and Rust

 ---

-### 🚫 Not really into
+### Not really into

 - overcomplicated frameworks
 - "magic" abstractions